microsoft/teams-powerapps-app-templates/GetConnected/Documentation/get-connected.md

-# Get connected sample app (preview)
+# Get Connected sample app (preview)

 [This article is pre-release documentation and is subject to change.]

-In this tutorial, learn about the Get connected app, and how to use it effectively.
+In this tutorial, learn about the Get Connected app, and how to use it effectively.

 > [IMPORTANT]
 > - This is a preview feature.